Skip navigation

 • Sports injuries

 A minor injury can damage the spinal cord.
 Conditions such as rheumatoid arthritis, infection, cancer, or osteoporosis can weaken the spine, which normally protects the spinal cord.
 Injury can also occur if the spinal canal protecting the spinal cord has become too narrow (spinal stenosis).
-This occurs during normal aging.
+This occurs due to osteoarthritis of spine joints, usually in older people.

 Direct injury or damage to the spinal cord can occur due to: